LennardKrause/xrdPlanner/README.md

 ## Update to Version 2.0.0 (released 23.09.2024)
  - The definition of detector modules was changed from mm to px to be more accurate and consistent.
- - Consequently, custom detectors added to the detector_db file are no longer available.
+ - Consequently, custom detectors added to the detector_db file pre 2.0.0 are no longer working.
  - A new [detector db editor](#detector-db-editor) was added (_Settings_ > _Detector db editor_) to make the addition of custom detectors more feasible.
  - Define and add whatever detector you collect your data with, now more easily.
  - If something goes wrong use _Settings_ > _Reset detector db_.